wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-5.md

 - TLS accounts for majority of traffic, `1344` packets.
 Most communication is therefore encrypted.
 - NetBIOS Session Service packets `365`:
-- SMBv2 and SMB over NetBIOS are present: SMB compared to v2/3 is outdated and worth investigating
+- SMBv2 and SMB over NetBIOS are present: SMB compared to v2/3 is outdated and worth investigating.
+Check for potential SMB traffic to external destinations.
 - Lanman remote API protocol is also considered a legacy protocol and is outdated.
 - DCE/RPC & Kerberos Activity: Protocols like DCE/RPC, LDAP, and Kerberos are present.
 Investigate potential domain login attempts.
 - SDP, NetBIOS, and mDNS Activity: This is expected on LANS, but worth checking to see if any external parties show up.